arnaudlewis/javascript-kit-v2/README.md

 });
 ```

-See the [developer documentation](https://prismic.io/docs) or the [API documentation](http://prismicio.github.io/javascript-kit/) for more details on how to use it.
+See the [developer documentation](https://prismic.io/docs) or the [API documentation](https://arnaudlewis.github.io/javascript-kit-v2/) for more details on how to use it.

-### Contribute to the kit

-Contribution is open to all developer levels, read our "[Contribute to the official kits](https://developers.prismic.io/documentation/UszOeAEAANUlwFpp/contribute-to-the-official-kits)" documentation to learn more.

 #### Install the kit locally

-Source files are in the `lib/` directory.
+Source files are in the `src/` directory.
 You only need [Node.js and npm](http://www.joyent.com/blog/installing-node-and-npm/)
 to work on the codebase.

 ```
 npm install
-npm test
+npm run dev
 ```

 #### Documentation